 This supports the HRA Business Plan "recommendation for choices on investment".

-The proposed investment programme for 2023/24 included a commitment to replace all of the aluminium windows in 2023/24.
+The proposed investment programme includes for replacing all of the aluminium windows in 2023/24.
 After that date, the only windows and doors included in the programme are ones which have reached the end of their lifespan.